sebajara/dataincubator_challenge/project/README.md

 ## Project description

-Inspection of showed that the company's follower-counts approximately a linear relation with time (data not shown).
+Inspection of showed that the company's follower-counts approximately a linear relation with time (R_values have 0.9 average and 0.3 standard deviation, data not shown).
 For each company I estimated the follower-counts change-rate and fractional "follower counts" change-rate using a linear model, separated them by industry sector, and estimated a z-score based on each sector's distribution.

 The scatter plot in [Figure 1](https://github.com/sebajara/dataincubator_challenge/tree/master/project/FIG1.png)